6. Contributing

 5. If you’re looking for things to work on, please see the list of issues for this repository.
 Comments on issues and reviews of pull requests are equally welcome.

 6.2.
-Building the lessons
+Building the tutorials

 6.2.1.
 Requirements